SwethaRedd/Restaurant-App/src/assignment.md

 # Chapter 05 - Let's get Hooked!

 **Assignment**

-● What is the difference between Named Export, Default export and \* as export?
+# ● What is the difference between Named Export, Default export and \* as export?

 Named exports can be multiple in single file, default exports are one for a file.
-Named exports can be imported as imort {img} from './constants';
+Named exports can be imported as import {img} from './constants';
 Default exports can be imported as component import component from './compoents';

-● What is the importance of config.js file
+# ● What is the importance of config.js file

-● What are React Hooks?
+# ● What are React Hooks?

 Recat hooks are normal JS functions, we have 2 most used hooks in the react. useState() : is used to generate state variables in React.

-- we import the useState() from the React and this useState is like a normal JS object, it const [state, setstate] = useState(initialState);
+- we import the useState() from the React and this useState is like a normal JS object, it const [state, setState] = useState(initialState);

 state is the current value,
-setstate function is used to update the DOM initialState will be the initial state value.
+setState function is used to update the DOM initialState will be the initial state value.

-useEffect()
+# Reconcilation algorithm:

-Reconcilation algorithm: After react Version V16, this reconcilation algorithm is know as React Fiber, it has incremental rendering
+After react Version V16, this reconcilation algorithm is know as **React Fiber**, it has incremental rendering

-Diff Algorithm
+# Diff Algorithm:

+Finds out the difference between the old version VDOM and the newer version of the VDOM.

 Whenever state variable gets updated, react triggers a reconcilation cycle(i.e,.re-renders the component).

----
+## useEffect()

 - ***